-PROBLEM #1: UNSTABLE FOOTAGE
+TECHNIQUE #1: STABLE FOOTAGE

 Try to stay calm and focus on keeping the camera steady.
 Don’t zoom in too much on the subject to where your camera is unable to properly autofocus.
 Also, be sure to keep a safe distance.
 Should the video need additional zooming, it can be forensically enhanced.

 Also, don’t feel the need to use any equipment more than your smartphone.
 As technology advances, smartphone cameras are advancing with it.
 Most smartphones use a 1080p resolution, which is sufficient for forensic enhancement.

 Don’t alter the video in anyway.
 Alteration includes shortening the video, using apps or software to enhance the video or audio, or adding effects.
 All of these adjustments affect the chain of custody and the forensic expert’s ability to identify or authenticate the video.

 We have all seen viral videos on social media or news outlets of criminal activity or law enforcement interactions.
 However, it is imperative that the investigation be complete before a video is made public.
 Posting the video online could give suspects important details that could hinder the investigation and put lives at risk.
 It is important to remember that what you film could affect people’s lives.

-Begin filming as soon as you see a problem arising and continue filming until the interaction is finalized.
+Begin filming as soon as possible and continue until the interaction is finalized.
 Another good idea is to use multiple cameras when available.
 Not only does this provide multiple viewpoints, but also multiple versions of the recording for the best possible outcome.